 Frank Anderson’s warm tenor voice and original renditions of jazz, R&B, blues and gospel songs from the 30s to the early-70s offer an eclectic range of soul-satisfying music.
 A Seattle native, Frank has been performing as a dancer, percussionist and R&B vocalist since 1986.
 Now in his sixth decade of life he is dancing a little less and singing more.
 You can catch Frank Anderson with many of Seattle’s top musicians at local clubs such as Capitol Cider, Egan’s and North City Bistro, where audiences adore his soulful delivery and engaging stage presence.

 Chava Mirel is a singer, composer & multi-instrumentalist who combines rich, luxurious vocals with deep pocket rhythms to bring a new sound to Seattle music and in particular to the Jewish music community where she plays a leading role.
 With themes of gratitude, self-acceptance, balance and responsibility for each other, Chava’s songs bring comfort and uplift the spirit.

-Duende Libre’s third album, The Dance She Spoke, is available across platforms on June 19, 2020.
+Duende Libre’s third album, The Dance She Spoke, is available now.

 Check out our Online Press Kit (OPK) for more info, including the latest album reviews!

 We offer a wide variety of workshops on topics ranging from fundamentals of Afro-Cuban rhythm to group improv and more.
 All our workshops emphasize participation and can be tailored to to meet the unique needs of each individual and group.
 For more information check out our pamphlet duende libre — Workshops.
 Please don’t hesitate to ask if you have any questions!